xrdocs/automation/_tutorials/wae-smart-licensing.md

 ## WAN Automation Engine Smart Licensing

 Smart Licensing provides a flexible software licensing model that simplifies how you activate and manage WAE licenses across your organization.
-Cisco WAE has been supporting Smart Licensing since 7.2 release.
+Cisco WAE has been supporting Smart Licensing since the 7.2 release.
 This document provides a primer on using Smart Licensing on Cisco WAE.

 Before you proceed, ensure that
 * You have a valid SMART Account with administration privileges.